MideTechnology/endaq-python-ide/README.md

+**NOTE This package is now part of the main endaq repo, and can be found at https://github.com/MideTechnology/endaq-python/tree/development/endaq/ide This repo is Archived**
+---

 # endaq-ide

 `endaq.ide` contains high-level utility functions to aid in importing and inspecting enDAQ IDE recording files.
 Key functions/features include: